 Soon after my rather-Einstein-inspired outburst, I went from being exhilarated to being in despair, as my goals seemed so different to the path everyone in my family had walked before me.

 Aside from my more adventurous take on life, that goal would lead me outside the kingdom of Belgium, and I wondered if perhaps, I might have interpreted things a little bit too vivaciously.
 To make sure the way towards my dream was not hampered in any way, I regularly kept giving myself wake-up calls to double check if maybe, just maybe, my reverie was out of my league.

 I, Willeke-Maya, was to find “craic and sceitimíní” (Irish for ‘fun times’ and ‘bursts of positive feelings’) in the west of Ireland.
-I would have the Atlantic Ocean in front of the house, a long-distance view on the Macgillycuddy’s Reeks mountain range in the back garden, sheep to the left and the right of the house, books all over, an open fire and a big Irish Wolfhound to keep me company.
+I would walk in the footsteps of James Joyce in Dublin, William Butler Yeats in Sligo and I would have the Atlantic Ocean in front of the house, a long-distance view on the Macgillycuddy’s Reeks mountain range in the back garden, sheep to the left and the right of the house, books all over, an open fire and a big Irish Wolfhound to keep me company.
 And of course, an Irish husband and kids also.

 Needless to say, I wanted to do more of the same, while also reading, writing and watching every Munster and Ireland rugby game possible.